Triumph (1975-1993, 2008-present): a Heavy Metal band from Mississauga, Ontario, Canada.

-n 1975 Triumph would form at Mississauga, Ontario, Canada and originally named Canuck.
-All the members were accomplished musicians who had previously experimented with high-tech melodic rock, similar to another famous Toronto act, Rush.
+n 1975 Triumph formed in Mississauga, Ontario, Canada under the original name Canuck.
+All the members were accomplished musicians who had previously experimented with high-tech melodic rock, similar to another famous Toronto act Rush.
 Comprising of Rick Emmett (born July 10, 1953; guitar/vocals), Gil Moore (drums) and Mike Levine (bass/vocals), they followed a rocky road to stardom.

 Moore and Levine scouted Emmett in the summer of 1975 at a west-end Toronto club, The Hollywood Tavern, on "The Queensway", a major street through the west end of Toronto, where Emmett was playing in a band called ACT III.
-The three musicians subsequently got together for a jam session in the basement of Moore's house in Mississauga, after which Moore and Levine showed Emmett promo materials and contracts they had already secured for gigs starting in September of that year.
+The three musicians subsequently got together for jam sessions in the basement of Moore's house on Flynn Crescent where the basement had been fitted out for sound proofing, after which Moore and Levine showed Emmett promo materials and contracts they had already secured for gigs starting in September of that year.
 They offered Emmett a guaranteed minimum weekly paycheck of $175, and Emmett agreed to join as an equal founding partner.
 Their first paid concert was at Simcoe High School on September 19, 1975, for $750.

 Over time, interest grew slowly with their first two releases, Triumph (1976) and Rock 'n' Roll Machine (1977), (both on the Canadian 'Attic' label) which were only available in their homeland but because of excessive demand, imported copies flowed south across the 49th parallel like it flows down Niagara Falls.
 When they signed to 'RCA', a compilation of the first two-titled Rock 'n' Roll Machine (1978) was issued to satisfy the US market.